igfarm/roFrame/README.md

 ## Setup

-Assuming you have freshly installed the latest Raspberry Pi OS Lite on an SD card, enabled Wi-Fi and SSH access, and opened a remote terminal to the board.
+Assuming you have freshly installed the latest Raspberry Pi OS Lite (bookworm) on an SD card, enabled Wi-Fi and SSH access, and opened a remote terminal to the board.

 ### Install Application